mixelpixel/Computer-Architecture-Two/ANSWERS.md

 > If you have never seen "Rain Man" (1988), then it probably isn't nearly as funny as I think it is.

 ***
-2. Describe a TCP/IP packet in detail.
+## QUESTON: 2.
+Describe a TCP/IP packet in detail.
 Describe the header, how many bytes it is, and which components it contains.
 What data can come after the header?

+***
-3. How does the network protocol guarantee that a TCP/IP packet is complete after transmission?
+## QUESTON: 3.
+How does the network protocol guarantee that a TCP/IP packet is complete after transmission?

+***
-4. What is the difference between TCP and IP?
+## QUESTON: 4.
+What is the difference between TCP and IP?

+***
-5. Why is 3d performance so much higher with a graphics card than without?
+## QUESTON: 5.
+Why is 3d performance so much higher with a graphics card than without?
 Modern CPUs are extremely fast, what is limiting their performance?

+***
+*fin.*